Justification of Red List Category

 Conservation Actions Underway

-CMS Appendix I. It is legally protected in Russia, China (including Hong Kong), Taiwan, China, and South Korea.
-Some important breeding, staging and wintering sites are protected, including the Far Eastern Marine Reserve (Russia) and sites in China, including Hong Kong, Taiwan, China, North Korea, South Korea, Vietnam and the Philippines.
+CMS Appendix I. It is legally protected in Russia, China (including Hong Kong), Taiwan, and South Korea.
+Some important breeding, staging and wintering sites are protected, including the Far Eastern Marine Reserve (Russia) and sites in China, including Hong Kong, Taiwan, North Korea, South Korea, Vietnam and the Philippines.

 68 cm.
 Full-crested, white egret with yellow bill.
 Breeding adults have blue facial skin, shortish, shaggy nape plumes, long back and breast plumes, blackish legs and greenish-yellow feet.
 Similar spp.
 White morph Pacific Reef Egret E. sacra has shorter, less pointed bill and shorter legs.
 Little Egret E. garzetta shows more contrast between yellow feet and black legs and has less extensive pale area on lower mandible, although first-year birds are more difficult to distinguish.